top of page

 Purpose

-I. To reach out to the Chicanx/Latinx community and provide resources as well as a family networking system through the avenues provided by the three pillars of Hermanas Unidas: Academics, Community Service and Networking.
+I. To reach out to the Chicanx/Latinx community and provide resources as well as a familial networking system through the avenues provided by the three pillars of Hermanas Unidas: Academics, Community Service and Social Networking.

 II.
 To provide a place where women can come together and be themselves.
 We accept any and all ideologies.
 We are an organization attempting to provide a healthy transition to and from the university.